• Skip to primary navigation

 • Add another layer of muffin batter on top of the streusel layer and smooth it out with a spatula.
 Repeat with the remainder of the batter.

-• Place the muffin tin in the oven and bake for 18-20 minutes, rotating the muffin tin once to ensure even baking.
+• Place the muffin tin in the oven and bake for 18-20 minutes, rotating the muffin tin once to ensure even baking (rotating the muffin tin is optional).
 (Baking times may vary slightly depending on the make of your oven and size of the muffins).

 The muffins are done when the edges are golden brown and the middle is clean when poked with a toothpick.